Took a morning train from Neuchâtel at 0734 hours and we reached Genèva Airport at 0847 hours. Bought a SBB train ticket at CHF 44 for both ways.

 Giolitti

-Decided to refresh ourselves at this Giolitti store located at 'via Uffici del Vicario' (left photo below).
+Decided to refresh ourselves in this Giolitti store located at 'via Uffici del Vicario' (left photo below).
 Giolitti is a well-known café and pastry shop, and reportedly to be the oldest ice cream parlor in Rome founded in 1890.
 Long queue already formed up inside the shop (right photo below).

 Customers need to pay at the counter first before ordering.
 From the many choices of gelato (left photo below), I selected Banana and Pistachio flavors (right photo below).
 Each gelato cone with two flavors cost EUR 2.50.